CITE Submission Guidelines

 Any graphics that go in the article must be submitted as separate files.
 The highest quality master is preferred.
 Additionally, the graphics must also be embedded in the correct locations within the document so the copyeditors know the proper placement.
 Please note that any graphics created in Microsoft Word must also be submitted as separate files.

-Figures - Any graphics that go in the article must be submitted as separate files.
-Figure graphics (e.g., charts, graphs, photographs, and drawings) must be in either .GIF, .PNG, or .JPG format.
-Filenames for figures must be clearly labeled as Figure 1, Figure 2, etc., at the bottom of the figure, left justified, numbered in sequence, and must be referenced within the text of the article.
+Figures - Graphics (e.g., charts, graphs, photographs, and drawings) must be placed withing the manuscript and also submitted as separate files.
+Figure graphics must be in either .GIF, .PNG, or .JPG format.
+Filenames for figures must be clearly labeled as Figure 1, Figure 2, etc. Captions for figures should be included in the manuscript.
+All figures must be referenced within the text of the article.

 ALT tags will be applied to all graphics.
 The default tag will be the figure caption supplied by the author.
 Authors should provide tag text for any graphics used as links to audio or videos.